 To first break this down, we have to look at the two different kinds of this form of content.
-On one hand, you have content that informs the user how to do a very specific task, such as How to Rock Your Next Media Interview.
+On one hand, you have content that informs the user how to do a very specific task, such as Marketing Tips for Connecting with New Consumer Groups, 5 Ways to Use Interactivity to Enhance Content Marketing and How to Rock Your Next Media Interview.
 Then there is content that gives pointers and forms of assistance in a broader context, like 6 Tips to Keep Yourself Organized.
 Let’s look at the later first.

 Tips & Tricks

 Purveyors of the internet love tips and tricks and we can’t blame them for it.
 Essentially what you’re saying when you produce content like this is, “let me make life easier for you.”
 The biggest key to creating meaningful tips and tricks content is finding a universal problem that people need help with.
 This problem could be very broad or specific to the certain industry you work in.